sozu-proxy/sozu/CONTRIBUTING.md

-We ([Clever Cloud](https://www.clever-cloud.com)) will ask you to sign a [copyright assignment agreement](https://gist.github.com/Geal/c61fc84f0a32a9b76ff606274848370d) before accepting code into the project.
+We ([Clever Cloud](https://www.clever-cloud.com)) will ask you to sign a [copyright assignment agreement](https://gist.github.com/Geal/c61fc84f0a32a9b76ff606274848370d) before accepting your code into the project.
 In short, the agreement allows us to change the license of the project (currently in [AGPL 3](https://github.com/sozu-proxy/sozu/blob/master/LICENSE)) if needed.
 You can of course keep using the published version of sōzu with your contribution